Sales & valuation

 Does AntiqBot buy antiques itself?

-No. AntiqBot is an independent appraisal platform.
-We do not buy or sell antiques.
+No. AntiqBot is an independent authentication and appraisal platform.
+We do not buy or sell antiques, so the value indication is not coloured by any purchasing interest of our own.

 Discover more